 The withholding tax generally does not apply to dividends paid to a Non-U.S. holder who provides a Form W-8ECI, certifying that the dividends are effectively connected with the Non-U.S. holder's conduct of a trade or business within the United States.
-Instead, the effectively connected dividends will be subject to regular U.S. federal income tax as if the Non-U.S. holder were a U.S. resident, subject to an applicable income tax treaty providing otherwise.
+Instead, the effectively connected dividends will be subject to regular U.S. federal income tax on a net income basis at the same graduated U.S. federal income tax rates as if the Non-U.S. holder were a U.S. resident, subject to an applicable income tax treaty providing otherwise.
 A corporate Non-U.S. holder receiving effectively connected dividends may also be subject to an additional "branch profits tax" imposed at a rate of 30% (or a lower applicable treaty rate).